Johnny346/AutoAdd_CopyRightInfo/README.md

-# AutoAdd_CopyRightInfo
+# Auto_Add_CopyRight_Info to your project
-Project for add CopyRight details into all of your project files automatically
+A simple Bash script for adding CopyRight details into all of your project files automatically.

-Bash script for adding Companies Copyright info to file footers This script when run beside the target directory will traverse all files recursily, with the possibility to set the files to ignore
+This bash script will add Companies Copyright info with the selected file extentions, it doesnt rewrite the files, it simply appends the Copyright message to the end of the file.

-Files which are written to HTML, JavaScript.
-CSS, SCSS
+This script when run beside the target directory will traverse all files recursively, with the possibility to set files to ignore

-Custom copyright info can be written
+Fileswith the following extensions will be written to, HTML, JavaScript.
+CSS, SCSS.

-This bash script doesnt rewrite the files, it simply appends the Copyright message to the end of teh file
+Custom copyright info can be written.